 To be considered for enrollment, please call 870-972-3301 and request a referral form.
 If we have space available to accommodate your needs, you will be contacted to schedule an initial appointment.
 Please be aware that because our services are free of charge, our schedule is frequently at capacity.

-ASU is an Equal Opportunity/Affirmative Action institution and, thereby, complies with all applicable federal and state legislation regarding employment practices and admission/treatment of students without regard to race, color, religion, age, disability, gender, national origin, participation restriction, sexual orientation, veteran status, or status as a parent.
-As a single point-of-service entity within Arkansas State University, the Arkansas State University Speech and Hearing Center complies with all state and federal equal opportunity legislation in the provision of prevention, screening, diagnostic, and therapy services to all client populations served in the Center.
+A-State is an Equal Opportunity/Affirmative Action institution and, thereby, complies with all applicable federal and state legislation regarding employment practices and admission/treatment of students without regard to race, color, religion, age, disability, gender, national origin, participation restriction, sexual orientation, veteran status, or status as a parent.
+As a single point-of-service entity within Arkansas State University, the A-State Speech and Hearing Center complies with all state and federal equal opportunity legislation in the provision of prevention, screening, diagnostic, and therapy services to all client populations served in the Center.
 Questions about this policy should be addressed to the Affirmative Action Program Coordinator at 870-972-3658 or at P.O.
 Box 1500, State University, Arkansas, 72467.